oldsj/blog.jamesolds.me/content/post/bash-ubuntu-windows.md

 In the latest test build of Windows 10 (build 14316), Microsoft introduced Ubuntu userland as a windows exe.
-This means you can apt-get anything in ubuntu’s repositories as well as ppas!
-Needless to say this is pretty cool.
+This means you can apt-get anything in ubuntu’s repositories and PPAs right from windows!
+This is actually pretty cool.

 More background can be found at
 <https://blogs.windows.com/windowsexperience/2016/04/06/announcing-windows-10-insider-preview-build-14316/>